We invite submission of blog entries on a broad range of legal issues, topics or analyses on women, gender, justice, and law.

 Evaluative summaries of workshop or conference proceedings on women and law are welcome.

 There is no disciplinary or professional restriction - judges, lawyers, policymakers, academics, graduate students and all interested parties.

 Submissions with a legal or judicial focus from non-legal disciplines and experts are welcome.

 First send an email expressing interest in submitting a blog entry (topic, title and the main issues or argument).
 Email your expression of interest to email@example.com

 Once we review and accept your pitch, you can send us your entry using the guidelines below:

-All blog entries must be typed in Microsoft word, 500-700 words.
+All blog entries must be typed in Microsoft word, no more than 1,000 words.

 Cite all external sources using hyperlinks.
 Use endnotes for sources that cannot be linked.